How Does the UK Compare to the Rest of the World in ‘Green Living’?

-A third of the city (33%) comprises parks or gardens and 80% of residents able to walk to education and healthcare services without the use of a car, while 43% of London’s waste is recycled in some capacity too.
+A third of the city (33%) is comprised of parks or gardens and 80% of residents able to walk to education and healthcare services without the use of a car, while 43% of London’s waste is recycled in some capacity too.

 The data reinforces the considerable impact that moving towards carbon neutrality through energy efficient home improvements could have on the capital, enabling them to ‘catch up’ to higher performing areas of green living.

 In terms of cities where London can take inspiration, our ‘Green Index’ highlights Berlin as the leading example of green living, coming out with the highest total score across all eight categories.